 What is accessibility?

-Digital technology and content have greatly enhanced people’s abilities.
-But some in our community can’t access a lot of what’s out there for a variety of reasons that keep people from using technology.
-Accessibility techniques work to fix that.
+Digital technology and content have greatly enhanced people’s abilities; however, some in our community are unable to access a lot of what’s out there for a variety of reasons that keep people from using technology.
+Accessibility best practices and techniques work to fix that.

 - It’s the right thing to do